 This makes meal prep go by so much faster!

 Don’t create a plan you know you won’t be able to execute.
 Because if it is too complicated, you will be tempted to fall off your meal plan path.

 Make sure you choose meals that are easy to put together and something you would enjoy eating.

 Liven it up by creating a theme, such as Taco Tuesday, Mexican Thursday or Pizza on Friday.

 Your family will enjoy looking forward to those days in which they have their favorite foods.

 Tip #4: Display Your Menu

-One way to help keep you accountable and make sure you stick to your plan is to display your menu.
+One tip on how to meal prep that helps to keep you accountable and to make sure you stick to your plan is to display your menu.

 Being able to view your list of meals will be a reminder to you of what dishes you need to prepare and will also let your family know what meals to expect.